How Do I Get Genetic Testing?

 What is Genetic Testing?

-Genetic testing for an (also called "germline genetic testing") is a type of medical test that can help people learn about their risk for cancer.
-The test looks for changes in your that are linked to an increased risk for cancer.
+Genetic testing for an is a medical test that can help people learn about their risk for cancer.
+The test looks for changes in your that are linked to increased cancer risk.
+The test can be performed with blood, saliva or tissue.
+The sample is collected and sent to a genetic testing lab.
+Test results are usually available 2-6 weeks later.
+Not all genetic tests are the same.
+You can read more about the different types of tests here.

 More Information on Genetic Testing for Cancer Risk

 Genetic tests are not all the same.
-Learn about the different types of tests.
+Learn about the different types of tests and the information they provide.

 Benefits and Limitations

-Genetic testing can provide important information, but there are limitations to testing.
+Genetic testing can provide important health information, but there are limitations you should know about before testing.

 Types of Test Results

-It's important to understand the different types of test results and what they mean.
+It's important to understand your test results and what they mean for you and your relatives.

 Deciding about Testing